browserengineering/book/book/embeds.md

 Now that we've got iframes rendering to the screen, let's close the loop with user input.
-We want to add support for clicking on things inside an iframe, and also for tabbing around or scrolling inside on.
+We want to add support for clicking on things inside an iframe, and also for tabbing around or scrolling inside one.

 Let's fix that.
 But all this code in `click` is getting a little unwieldy, so first some refactoring.
 We'll push object-type-specific behavior down into the